ChillkroeteTTS/fischer/README.md

 - Figure out a good value for epsylon (almost no false positives, maybe different alarm modes?)
 - Train model in a configurable interval

+## Usage
+The entire configuration is done from a file called `config.edn` located in the working directory.
+See `EXAMPLE_config.edn` for documentation.

 ## License

 Copyright © 2017 Tjark Smalla